How to make Procurement e-Learning deliver strategic business results

 - Fifth, learners must use their learning; learning from the training must be applied very soon after successful completion.

 Training programs must have a visible value chain that connects employee learning to organizational performance outcomes.

-Expectations are a major factor in learning.
+Expectations are a significant factor in learning.
 Managers must make it clear to learners that the knowledge, skills, attitudes, and beliefs they are being asked to internalize are critical to their effectiveness in achieving the expected performance in their role.

-In other words learners must know:
+In other words, learners must know: